mulecram/kxusbc2/USER_GUIDE.md

    - Turn on the KX2 and go into the settings menu.
    - Find the KXIBC2 option and set it to "nor".
    - This will enable the RTC and battery voltage display functions.
+   - If you can't find the KXIBC2 option in the menu, you need to update the KX2 firmware.

 ---